quicwg/base-drafts/draft-ietf-quic-transport.md

   sent on the entire connection, in units of bytes.

 All data sent in STREAM frames counts toward this limit.
-The sum of the final sizes on all streams - including streams in terminal states - MUST NOT exceed the value advertised by a receiver.
-An endpoint MUST terminate a connection with a FLOW_CONTROL_ERROR error if it receives more data than the maximum data value that it has sent.
+The sum of the final sizes on all streams -- including streams in terminal states -- MUST NOT exceed the value advertised by a receiver.
+An endpoint MUST terminate a connection with an error of type FLOW_CONTROL_ERROR if it receives more data than the maximum data value that it has sent.
 This includes violations of remembered limits in Early Data; see {{zerortt-parameters}}.

 ## MAX_STREAM_DATA Frames {#frame-max-stream-data}